spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ##### Validate Index-time Processing

-It is recommended to run tests to validate that the index-time processing works as intended before applying it to production data.
-This is typically done in a separate Splunk environment dedicated to testing, but it can also be done via the "Add Data" wizard in Splunk Web
+It is recommended to run tests to validate that the index-time processing works as intended.
+This is easiest done via the "Add Data" wizard in Splunk Web.
 1. Navigate to **Settings → Add Data** in Splunk Web.
 2. Click **Upload**.
 3. Click **Select File** and select a sample log file.
-4. Enter **event event line-breaking** configurations (tip: first check if the default settings work).
+4. Enter **Event Breaks** configurations (tip: first check if the default settings work).
-5. Enter **event timestamp assignment** configurations.
+5. Enter **Timestamp** configurations.
+6. Click **Apply settings**
-6. Validate.
+7. Validate.
+8. Exit.

 #### **5. Search-Time Processing**